 Interestingly, at the time of writing, the Department for Work and Pensions have yet to issue a formal press reaction to today’s figures.
 But a Chris Grayling statement is doing the rounds on PA – claiming that employment is still rising (technically correct on the quarter, but not on the month), pointing out that the government is reassessing incapacity benefit claimants and claiming that next year’s Work Programme (which will come in at the point at which many young people will already have spent more than two years out of work) will help those facing long-term unemployment.
 This is an inadequate response.

 These statistics show that tackling unemployment needs to be a top government priority – simplification of the benefits system is a worthy goal, but not one that should be pursued at the expense of the hundreds of thousands of people who are facing unemployment now.
 The government needs to tone down its attacks on those who are out of work, and step up to the challenge of helping them find jobs.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.